rfc-st/humble/README.md

 > [!TIP]
 > <a target="_blank" href="https://testssl.sh/doc/testssl.1.html">testssl.sh</a> options used:
 >
-> - -f: checks robust forward secrecy key exchange
+> - `-f`: checks robust forward secrecy key exchange
-> - -g: checks several server implementation bugs
+> - `-g`: checks several server implementation bugs
-> - -p: checks the availability of SSL/TLS protocols
+> - `-p`: checks the availability of SSL/TLS protocols
-> - -U: tests all vulnerabilities, like Heartbleed, ROBOT and sweet32
+> - `-U`: tests all vulnerabilities, like Heartbleed, ROBOT and sweet32
-> - -s: tests lists of cipher suites/categories by strength
+> - `-s`: tests lists of cipher suites/categories by strength
-> - -hints: (available in the future) give hints how to fix a finding
+> - `-hints`: (available in the future) give hints how to fix a finding

 <p></p>
 <p align="center">